lailsonbm/awesome_nested_fields/README.md

-awesome_nested_fields
+Awesome Nested Fields
 =====================

 In Rails, you can create forms that have fields from nested models.
 For example, if a person has many phone numbers, you can easily create a form that receives data from the person and from a fixed number of phones.
-However, when you want to allow the person to insert multiple, indefinite phones, you're in trouble: it's much harder than it should be.
+However, when you want to allow the person to insert multiple, indefinite phones, you're in trouble: it's [much harder](http://railscasts.com/episodes/196-nested-model-form-part-1) [than it](http://railscasts.com/episodes/197-nested-model-form-part-2) [should be](http://stackoverflow.com/questions/1704142/unobtrusive-dynamic-form-fields-in-rails-with-jquery).
 Well, not anymore.

 Installation